-Excessive exposure to sunlight is strongly associated with the development of keratinocyte cancer (KC), which includes cutaneous squamous cell carcinoma (cSCC) and basal cell carcinoma (BCC).
-Within Australia^[1] and other large countries such as the USA,^[2] the incidence of KC is highest in areas of low latitude (i.e. closest to the equator) and it occurs more frequently on parts of the body that are habitually exposed to sunlight.^[3] In particular, cSCC rarely occurs on parts of the body that are not habitually exposed.^[3]
+Excessive exposure to sunlight (i.e., greater exposure than is appropriate for the person's skin type) is strongly associated with the development of keratinocyte cancer (KC), which includes cutaneous squamous cell carcinoma (cSCC) and basal cell carcinoma (BCC).
+Within Australia^[1] and other large countries such as the USA, ^[2] the incidence of KC is highest in areas of low latitude (i.e. closest to the equator) and it occurs more frequently on parts of the body that are habitually exposed to sunlight.^[3] In particular, cSCC rarely occurs on parts of the body that are not habitually exposed.^[3]

 Cutaneous squamous cell carcinoma and BCC appear to differ in their relationship to sun exposure.
-Cutaneous squamous cell carcinoma is related to total lifetime exposure to the sun, but not to the pattern of exposure (intermittent exposure versus more continuous exposure, as occurs in outdoor workers).
-[4][5][6] Outdoor workers appear to have the highest risk.
-For BCC, in contrast, recreational and intermittent exposure may be more closely related to risk than the total amount of exposure, with indoor workers possibly having higher risk than outdoor workers.
-[5][6][7][8]
+Cutaneous squamous cell carcinoma is related to total lifetime exposure to the sun, but not to the pattern of exposure (intermittent exposure versus more continuous exposure, as occurs in outdoor workers).^{[4][5][6]} Outdoor workers appear to have the highest risk.
+For BCC, in contrast, recreational and intermittent exposure may be more closely related to risk than the total amount of exposure, with indoor workers possibly having higher risk than outdoor workers.^{[5][6][7][8]}

-A randomised trial of daily sunscreen use in adults in Queensland showed a reduction in risk of cSCC, $^{[9]}$ and a reduction in BCC risk with longer follow up. $^{[10]}$ Randomised trials of regular sunscreen use showed a reduction in numbers of actinic (solar) keratoses, which are known precursors of cSCC. $^{[11][12][13]}$
+A randomised trial of daily sunscreen use in adults in Queensland showed a reduction in risk of cSCC,^[9] and a reduction in BCC risk with longer follow up.^[10] Randomised trials of regular sunscreen use showed a reduction in numbers of actinic (solar) keratoses, which are known precursors of cSCC.^{[11][12][13]}

-Studies of immigrants to Australia indicate that excessive sun exposure during childhood and adolescence is very important in causing both $\mathrm{BCC}^{[14]}$ and $\mathrm{cSCC}^{[15]}$ For cSCC there is also more direct evidence of the impact of exposure to ultraviolet (UV) radiation early in life.
-These findings indicate that particular emphasis should be placed on protection from sunlight exposure in childhood and adolescence.
+Studies of immigrants to Australia from countries with predominately light-skinned populations indicate that excessive sun exposure during childhood and adolescence is very important in causing both BCC^[14] and cSCC. ^[15] For cSCC there is also more direct evidence of the impact of exposure to ultraviolet (UV) radiation early in life.^[15] These findings indicate that particular emphasis should be placed on protection from sunlight exposure in childhood and adolescence.
 However, skin cancer itself is rare before puberty and there may be a long latent period, usually many years, from the initiating sun exposure to the time a skin cancer (especially a cSCC) becomes clinically apparent.
 Furthermore, while childhood sun exposure is very important in the development of skin cancer, exposure in adult life is also important.
 Therefore, everyone should be advised to use sun protection measures throughout their life.

 Cancer Council Australia does not distinguish between melanoma and keratinocyte cancers in its recommendations on sun protection in the prevention of skin cancer.
-It recommends that when the solar UV index is greater than 3, people should stay in the shade whenever possible, wear a wide-brimmed hat and clothing to cover exposed skin, wear wrap-around sunglasses and use a sunscreen with sun protection factor (SPF) 30 or higher on skin left exposed.
+It recommends that when the solar UV index is 3 or above, people should wear a wide-brimmed hat and clothing to cover exposed skin, wear wraparound sunglasses, seek shade and use a sunscreen with sun protection factor (SPF) 30 or higher on skin left exposed.